rumi17Git/CNIL_RAG-Compliance-Assistant-for-French-Data-Protection/README.md

 - Returns **explicit citations** so every claim is traceable to a source page and article.
 - Refuses to answer when the corpus does not contain the relevant information.

-It was built as part of a Master's in Data Science & Analytics (EPITA Paris) to demonstrate production ML engineering skills for internship applications.
+It was built to demonstrate production ML engineering skills for internship applications.

 ---